 PechaKucha is a form of virtual storytelling where people present a topic or story in a creative, fun and informal way using a timed slideshow with relevant images (see www.PechaKucha.com for more information and examples).
 Students will prepare a PechaKucha style presentation on a chosen topic relevant to the focus for the synchronous session on the day they are presenting.
 Students will use 15-20 images (slides) for their PechaKucha and will provide the class with an accompanying brief one-pager on their topic (to be uploaded to D2L).
-Presentation will be from 15 - 20 mins including any questions from the class.
+Presentations will be 15-20 minutes in total (between presentation and time for questions.
 More information, instructions, resources and a detailed rubric will be provided on D2L.